ksatola/ksatola.github.io/README.md

 - [Bike Share Data](https://github.com/ksatola/Bike-Share-Data) - Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 In this project, the main objective is to use data provided by a bike share system provider to uncover bike share usage patterns.

+- [US Airline Delay Statistics](https://github.com/ksatola/US-Airline-Delay-Statistics) - The main objective of the project is to create a data visualization that tells a story to highlight trends and patterns (factors minimizing risks related to delayed or cancelled flights) in a dataset with information on the United States flight delays and performance.

 ### About Me

 Krzysztof Satola: [LinkedIn Profile](https://www.linkedin.com/in/ksatola/) or [Github Repositories](https://github.com/ksatola).